Miami barely gets past Central Michigan, 17-12

 BIG KICK

-In addition to the big kick in the final minute, Hedley had a 57-yarder in the second quarter — Miami’s longest since Justin Vogel got into a 58-yarder against Duke on Nov.
-24, 2016.
-Hedley then had a punt blocked later in the quarter.
+In addition to the big kick in the final minute, Hedley — who also had a punt blocked Saturday — booted a 57-yarder in the second quarter.
+The 59-yarder was Miami’s longest punt since Justin Vogel kicked a 63-yarder in 2016.

 UP NEXT